1. WHEN DID YOU FIRST DISCOVER THAT YOU HAD THE ABILITY TO EAT COMPETITIVELY?

 Booker, Ed "Cookie" Jarvis, "Hungry" Charles Hardy, Don "Moses" Lerman, and Rich "The Locust"

 LeFevre at that table on Coney Island in 2003.
-So in June 2003 I entered and won my first-ever competitive eating event--
+So in June 2003 I entered and won my first-ever competitive eating event--the

 2. WHY DID YOU CHOOSE THE NICK NAME, "THE BLACK WIDOW?"
 Because like the

 female black widow spider, it is my desire to eliminate the males.
 In competitive eating I want to eat more or faster than

 the men.
 I want to make boys out of them.

 3. HOW DO MEN FEEL ABOUT LOSING TO YOU--A FEMALE?
 When I first started eatiing competitively

 in mid 2003, some of the men that I defeated, from time-to-time, had a tough time accepting defeat from a member of the opposite

 sex, especially a little one like me.
 Even though I am now looked upon more as one of the guys, much jealousy remains.
 I suspect

 it always will.

 4. HOW DO YOU PREPARE FOR CONTESTS?
 I don't.
 For the first 2 years, if I was totally